-- The capability to run a highway and transit select query analysis through a menu option. - I-93 zipper lane functionality was improved to decrease the available lanes on the general purpose links in the non-peak direction. - The work from home component was revised to operate at a geographicspecific level.
-Work from home rates for workers can be input at the model region, state, MPO, or town level. - Walk and bike trip tables are recorded separately. - An input data check was added for the warm start speed inputs. - The user interface was restructured to organize the inputs in a more logical way.
+- The capability to run a highway and transit select query analysis was added through a menu option. - Interstate 93 zipper lane functionality was improved to decrease the available lanes on the general purpose links in the non-peak direction. - The work-from-home component was revised to operate at a geographicspecific level.
+Work-from-home rates for workers could be input at the model region, state, metropolitan planning organization, or town level. - Walk and bike trip tables were recorded separately. - An input data check was added for the warm start speed inputs. - The user interface was restructured to organize the inputs in a more logical way.
 Output files were also restructured to be named and stored in a more logical way.